mikeolaniyi/Product_Sales/README.md

-# Python Exploratory Data Analysis on Product Sales
+# Product Sales Exploratory Data Analysis in Python

 About Pens and Printers
 Pens and Printers was founded in 1984 and provides high quality office products to large